WHO TB Supranational Reference Laboratory Network

 TB diagnostics and laboratory strengthening

-Lack of diagnostic capacity is a crucial barrier preventing from an effective response to the challenges of TB-HIV and drug-resistant TB (DR-TB).
-Only 28% of the estimated burden of DR-TB patients were detected in 2013.
+Lack of diagnostic capacity is a crucial barrier preventing from an effective response to the challenges of TB-HIV and multidrug-resistant TB (MDR-TB).
+The global number of MDR/RR-TB cases notified in 2016 was 26% of the estimated 600 000 incident cases in 2016

 However, establishing, equipping, financing, and ensuring sustainability of appropriate laboratory networks are challenging, complex and expensive.
 Hence, strong and tailored interventions to expand TB laboratory services are needed and address different tiers of laboratories with different levels of testing.

 Towards these aims, the TB Supranational Reference Laboratory (SRL) Network was created in 1994 in order to support the WHO Global Project on TB drug resistance surveillance and with the objectives to estimate the magnitude of drug resistance globally and provide data to inform WHO policy decisions.